Skip to main content

 • configure verify_token and app_secret for the webhook-backed serve path

-• use whatsapp-send for proactive sends
+• use loong channels send whatsapp for proactive sends

-• use whatsapp-serve for the reply loop
+• use loong channels serve whatsapp for the reply loop

 • keep webhook_bind and webhook_path explicit so the callback owner is legible